MooersLab/pymolsnips/README.md

 The key bindings make heavy use of the alt or meta key.
 However, there is in-line documentation, and some packages provide autosuggestions that greatly ease the discovery of new key bindings.
 You only really need to memorize several dozen key bindings to become productive in Emacs.
-The remaining knowledge is easy to acquire on an *as needed* basis.
+The remaining knowledge is easy to acquire on an *as-needed* basis.

 Vim users can quickly become productive in Emacs because the Vim key bindings are available through the add-on package called evil-mode.
 Mastery of the Vim key bindings in Vim is initially painful because it is like learning how to type for the first time.